Question and Scope

 Our initial research question is: can we automatically detect fake news?
 To refine this question, we consider the kind of information that we might use to build a model for detecting fake news.
 If we have hand-classified news stories where people have read each story and determined whether it is fake or not, then our question becomes: can we build a model to accurately predict whether a news story is fake based on its content?

 To address this question, we can use the FakeNewsNet data repository as described in Shu et al. This repository contains content from news and social media websites, as well as metadata like user engagement metrics.
 For simplicity, we only look at the dataset’s political news articles.
-This subset of the data includes only articles that were fact-checked by Politifact, a non-partisan organization with a good reputation.
-Each article in the dataset has a “real” or “fake” label based on the Politifact’s evaluation, which we use as the ground truth.
+This subset of the data includes only articles that were fact-checked by Politifact, a nonpartisan organization with a good reputation.
+Each article in the dataset has a “real” or “fake” label based on Politifact’s evaluation, which we use as the ground truth.

 Summarizing this information, we determine that the target population consists of all political news stories published online in the time period from 2007 to 2020 (we would also want to list the sources of the stories).
 The access frame is determined by Politifact’s identification of the most newsworthy claims of the day.
-So, the main sources of bias for this data include:
+So the main sources of bias for this data include: